petrnymsa/jdog/docs/source/pages/placeholders.rst

 Placeholders
 ############

-Each placeholder serves as place where new, random value will be replaced in the output.
+Each placeholder serves as a place where the new, random value will be replaced in the output.

 Generally each placeholder is enclosed between **{{** and **}}**.
 So for example: